 Last night was the 40th anniversary of the animated Peanuts show It's the Great Pumpkin, Charlie Brown!
 Last year as I was preparing for a photography trip to Death Valley, I watched the show and it inspired the ghost series that I worked on almost every full moon for the previous year.
 It was fun to watch it again last night.

 I featured 5 ghost images at open studios, and it was interesting to hear the reactions.
 Little kids made the Halloween connection and enjoyed the images.
 The adult response was mixed.
-The most popular question was “how did you do that?”
+The most popular question was "how did you do that?"
 I had a copy of the Great Pumpkin book that spelled it out quite clearly, but there was still some head scratching.
-Many people wanted to confirm that this wasn’t a Photoshop trick, at which point they were assured that everything was done during the exposure.
-There’s a little more information about the technique and inspiration on the about section of my main website.
+Many people wanted to confirm that this wasn't a Photoshop trick, at which point they were assured that everything was done during the exposure.